 - Refusing to hand over the property to the court

 - Failing to abide by the Marital Settlement Agreement

-All of these instances and more can result in your name being put into the statewide database for Louisiana law enforcement.
+All of these instances could result in your name being added to the statewide database for Louisiana law enforcement.
 Therefore, it’s important to keep them in mind to avoid making these mistakes.